gyrogovernance/science/docs/CommonGovernanceModel.md

 #**🌐 Common Governance Model (CGM)**

-> **The Common Governance Model is founded on a single foundational axiom: "The Source is Common."
+> **The Common Governance Model is founded on a single foundational assumption: "The Source is Common."
 This principle reveals that reality is fundamentally structured by freedom, defined as the capacity for directional distinction and alignment.
 The logical requirements for this freedom to manifest generate the observable structures of both spacetime and information.
 The framework provides a unified account where physical conservation and informational coherence are not separate principles but expressions of the same logical necessity.**

 **Citation:** Korompilias, B. (2025).
 Common Governance Model: Mathematical Physics Framework.
 Zenodo. https://doi.org/10.5281/zenodo.17521384